gabrielfalcao/bose/functional_tests/doc_tests/test_issue089/unwanted_package.rst

 Excluding Unwanted Packages
 ---------------------------

-Normally, nose discovery descends into all packages.
+Normally, bose discovery descends into all packages.
 Plugins can change this behavior by implementing :meth:`IPluginInterface.wantDirectory()`.

 In this example, we have a wanted package called ``wanted_package``